Coping With Rheumatoid Arthritis and Depression

 Things you can do to promote good sleep include going to bed at the same time every night, avoiding caffeine for several hours before bed, and avoiding screen time too close to bedtime.
 I find that a warm bath before bed helps me sleep better, and I think adding Epsom salts aids in relaxation as well as reducing my levels of pain.

-Next page: Eric Patterson shares his insights for dealing with depression accompanying RA.
+Now Eric Patterson will share his insights for dealing with depression accompanying RA.